-2.10.
-Income Tax Act, 1962: Amendment of paragraph 2 of Fourth Schedule
+2.9 Income Tax Act, 1962: Amendment of paragraph 2 of Fourth Schedule

-For purposes of calculating income tax, employees are able to deduct contributions to pension, provident and retirement funds from their income in terms of section 11(k).
-The deduction is limited to the lesser of R350 000 or 27,5 per cent of remuneration or taxable income.
-Contributions under these limits are deducted in full.
-Where the capped amount of R350 000 per year applies, the amendment proposes to spread the application of the cap for employees' tax purposes over 12 months.
+For purposes of calculating income tax, employees are able to deduct contributions to pension, provident and retirement funds from their income in terms of section 11F.
+The deduction is limited to the lesser of R350 000 or 27,5 per cent of the greater of remuneration or taxable income.
+Contributions under these caps are deducted in full.
+Where the annual cap of R350 000 applies, the amendment proposes to spread it for employees' tax purposes on a cumulative basis.
+The cumulative cap will be based on the portion of the employee's year of assessment during which the employee receives remuneration from an employer.
+For example, if an employee is employed by an employer for a period of 7 months during the 2018/19 year of assessment the employer will apply a deduction limitation of R204 167 (R350 000 x $^{7}$ /12).
+As the cumulative cap only applies for employees' tax purposes, any unused portion of the annual cap will be taken into account on assessment.